Thomasluigi07/RobloxBrowser2.0/README.md

+# This doesn't work anymore!
+This program broke when Roblox discontinued Internet Explorer support.
+This program will not be fixed and will be left in a broken state.
+Everything below this sentence is leftovers from the old README.

-# This now probably doesn't work!
+## This now probably doesn't work!
 Roblox now no longer supports the built-in browser (Internet Explorer), so it may be impossible to use this at the moment.
 RIP.

 ## RobloxBrowser2.0